oxdarap/Event_analyzer/readme.md

 5. Configure triggers

-Edit triggers.json to include an array of trigger objects:
+Edit triggers.json to include an array of any trigger objects that you want:
 [
   {
     "phrase": "Boss Arrived",